-Today I want to talk a little about this hidden little gem of a lens, the Handevision 75mm f2.4.
+Today I want to talk a little about this hidden little gem of a lens, the Kipon 75mm f2.4.

-Full review coming soon, but since those take forever to build, compile and process, I wanted to share a little bit about why this lens is unique and why it’s totally worth it.
+A full review coming soon, but since those take forever to build, compile, and process, I wanted to share a little bit about why this lens is unique and why it’s totally worth it.

-So the big question, since there are so many lenses out there for both Sony and Fujifilm, what’s the point of these Handevision lenses?
+So the big question is, since there are so many lenses out there for both Sony and Fujifilm, what’s the point of these Kipon lenses?
 What makes them special?
 Especially this 75mm f2.4?

-The Handevision 75mm f2.4 is really quite nice for a light travel or street lens.
-It also performs very well with the full frame sensor of the Sony A7rIII or as a 110mm on the Fujifilm.
-The closest thing for Sony are the Ziess Loxia lens which are three times the price.
-I know those Loxia lenses are amazing, but personally I can’t justify spending that kind of money on them when there are so many other incredible lenses out there for significantly less money that are “good enough,” like this one.
-For Fujifilm there is nothing else out there like this that matches the quality, unless you go retro.
+The Kipon 75mm f2.4 is really quite nice for a light travel or street lens.
+It also performs very well with the full-frame sensor of the Sony A7rIII or as a 110mm on the Fujifilm.
+The closest thing for Sony is the Zeiss Loxia lens which is three times the price.
+I know those Loxia lenses are amazing, but personally, I can’t justify spending that kind of money on them when there are so many other incredible lenses out there for significantly less money that are “good enough,” like this one.
+For Fujifilm, there is nothing else out there like this that matches the quality unless you go retro.

-This is why I love the Handevision 75mm f2.4.
-Very similar lenses to those Loxia lenses, minus some build quality and precision, but at a third of the price.
-The 75mm in particular is very sharp, has very nice bokeh and color, fantastic contrast and micro contrast and is just really fun to use.
-It also has that great Ziess 3D pop, which comes from good micro contrast, render depth and background separation.
+This is why I love the Kipon 75mm f2.4.
+Very similar lenses to those Loxia lenses, but at a third of the price.
+The 75mm in particular is very sharp, has very nice bokeh and color, fantastic contrast and micro contrast, and is just really fun to use.
+It also has that great Ziess 3D pop, which comes from good microcontrast, render depth, and background separation.
 I know I’m throwing out a lot of lens nerd terms here, but just look at these sample photos and you can see what I’m talking about.
 Look how the background almost looks cutout from the foreground with an almost 3D look.

 For Handevsion, the 75mm is my favorite so far and I’m very happy with it as a lens in general.
 The 35mm is ok, it’s nice because it’s very compact but has a really bad close focus distance, the 50mm is very sharp, but I haven’t been able to test it too much.
 The 75mm however does everything right.